haakov/gr4-playground/README.md

 From within the Docker, run the following command from the project root:

 ```
-docker run -ti -p 8080:8080 gr4-playground "/code/build/backend"
+docker run -ti -p 8080:8080 gr4-playground "/code/build/main"
 ```

+## Running the frontend

+From the frontend directory, run python3 -m http.server

-The backend will listen on port 8081.
+The backend will listen on port 8080.